-- 1. Proof of negative PPD tuberculin skin test or negative chest x-ray if the skin test is positive - 2.
+- 1. Proof of negative tuberculin skin test (TST) or negative chest x-ray if the skin test is positive. - 2.
 Proof of Tetanus/Diphtheria immunization. - 3.
 Documentation of completion or initiation of the Hepatitis series.
-Students must com-

-- plete the first Hepatitis vaccine before entering the clinical area in the first semester. - 4.
-Proof of current American Heart Association BLS Healthcare Provider certification.
+Students must complete the first Hepatitis vaccine before entering the clinical area in the first semester. - 4.
+Proof of current American Heart Association BLS Healthcare Provider certification. - 5.
+The student will need to complete a State Police background check (depending on current state of residence.)
+If the student has lived in their current state less than five years, the student may be required to get an additional background check(s) from the appropriate state(s).
+Fees vary per state.
+The completed criminal background form and the correct fees should be submitted by te acceptance deadline.

-Students whose primary language is not English must score 79 or higher on reading, listening and writing skills and 23 or higher on speaking skills on the TOEFL.
-An official score report must be submitted with the Practical Nursing Program Application.
-This is a requirement of the Arkansas State Board of Nursing.
+Students whose primary language is not English must take the Test for English Foreign Language (TOEFL).
+A passing score of 540 on the paper examination, 207 forthe computerized examination, or 83 on the Internet based examination is required.